 My training started following the loss of my daughter in October 2017.
 I had lost all meaning and purpose in my life.
-I didn’t know how I should begin my day-to-day, or who I was.
+Not knowing how I should be in my day-to-day, or who I was, I had lost my identity.

-I found it difficult when trying to access local affordable counselling for myself and my family, with nothing available privately, and a 9 month wait list for the NHS.
-This was when I decided to start my training at Weston College, North Somerset, to enable me to help others who are living with the effects of bereavement, and who are struggling with their mental health and well-being.
+I found it difficult when trying to access local affordable counselling for myself and my family, with nothing available privately, and a 9 month wait list for the NHS., causing further anxiety.
+This was when I decided to start my counsellor training at Weston College, North Somerset, to enable me to help others who are living with the effects of bereavement, trauma, and those who are generally struggling with their mental health and well-being.

 While training I worked at a local mental health charity in Somerset, where I completed over 150 hours working with clients from age 12 through to adults.
-I have worked with clients living with trauma as an effect of grief and loss, self -harm, OCD, intrusive thoughts, suicidal ideation, disordered eating, historic rape, and sexual assault, inter-generational trauma, anxiety, and depression, all of which resulted in issues with their mental health and well-being.
-My training saw me take a bigger interest in children and young people’s mental health, and a want to ‘prevent rather than cure’ mentality became even more evident within me.
+I have now achieved over 700 client hours working with clients living with trauma as an effect of grief and loss, self -harm, OCD, intrusive thoughts, suicidal ideation, disordered eating, historic rape, and sexual assault, inter-generational trauma, anxiety, and depression, all of which resulted in issues with their mental health and well-being.
+My training saw me take a bigger interest in children and young people’s mental health, and a want to ‘prevent rather than cure’ mentality became even more evident within me, and I now work with children and young people from 9 years old, through to adults of all ages.

-I work in a person-centred manner, alongside the integration of other modalities where appropriate.
-I integrate CBT into my sessions by way of socratic questioning and work sheets, including thought records, a particular phrase I like to use is 'taking thoughts to court' when working with irrational thinking patterns.
+The foundation of my work is person-centred, with the integration of other modalities where appropriate.
+I integrate CBT into my sessions by way of socratic questioning and work sheets, including thought records, when working with irrational thinking patterns.
 I like gestalt theory, it believes a person is more than just their individual parts, a complete entity of body & mind, and focuses on the client’s present moment and environment.
 I also like to integrate creative therapies into sessions, such as feelings and mood cards, and games such as emotions Jenga.
-I have recently completed training for Sand tray therapy and Walk and Talk therapy, of which I will incorporate into my practice as and when suitable.
+I have recently completed training for Sand tray therapy, of which I incorporate into my practice as and when requested, and Walk and Talk therapy.
 The use of timelines and safety or care plans where I deem appropriate are utilised for the individual client.
+I also like to use creative activities such as clay modelling and drawing as an aide to discover inner thoughts and feelings of the client.

 I believe every client is the expert in their own life. and together, with me as a guide, I aim to help them in their journey to a better mental well-being state of mind.

-As a counsellor I offer my clients a safe, non-judgmental and empathic space in my therapy room in Somerset where they can explore their issues.
-As mentioned, as a counsellor in session, I integrate several other modalities into my work, of which are dependent on the client and their presenting issues. refered to as integrative therapy.
+As a psychotherapeutic counsellor I offer my clients a safe, non-judgmental and empathic space in my therapy room in North Somerset where they can explore their issues.
+As mentioned, as a therapist, I integrate several other modalities into my work, of which are dependent on the client and their presenting issues, reffered to as integrative therapy.
 Being an integrative counsellor means using a flexible and adaptable approach to counselling by combining various theories and techniques to meet the unique needs of each client.
 One modality I regularly work with is Gestalt.
 Of which emphasises that the whole of anything is greater than its parts.
 Gestalt means 'placed' or 'put together', and looks at the human mind and behaviours and seeks to understand how the human brain perceives experiences, and focuses on the effect in the 'here and now', It looks at how your past influences and affects how you feel in 'this moment' rather than how you felt back then.
 Counselling can help to relieve the client of their thoughts and worries and together we can fill your 'toolbox' with strategies that will allow you to be free of your anxious feelings and bring a new understanding of your 'self' to the surface.
-I have recently completed training in trauma with Carolyn Spring, sand tray therapy and walk and talk therapy with Devon counselling College.
+I have completed training in trauma with Carolyn Spring, Grief training with David Kessler and Paul Denniston, and sand tray therapy and walk and talk therapy with Devon counselling College.

 People contact me for help with a wide range of issues.
 Here are a few of the more common difficulties that I can support you through counselling: